 Outdoor cats are a contentious issue in the environmental community.
 Although they are parts of our families, cats are not a natural part of the environment and greatly impact the populations of birds at all times of year.
 According to the Smithsonian Institute, outdoor cats kill somewhere between 1.4 and 3.7 billion birds per year.
 By keeping your cats indoors, you can aid in maintaining a balanced ecosystem in our area.

 Fall: Halloween Decorations

-During the fall migration season (September through early November), spider web netting in trees is a common sight in trees and yard decorations.
+During the fall migration season (September through early November), spider web netting in trees is a common sight in yard decorations.
 While this might add an eerie effect for Halloween, this netting is extremely dangerous to birds and other wildlife.
-Every year we take in many injured (and dead) animals that have been trapped in this netting.
-Just like a real spider web, the more animals struggle to escape, the worse they are entangled – resulting in starvation, dehydration or suffocation.
+Every year, we take in many injured (and dead) animals that have been trapped in this netting.
+Just like a real spider web, the more animals struggle to escape, the worse they are entangled – resulting in starvation, dehydration, or suffocation.
 It is better to avoid this type of decoration entirely.

 As always, it is important to remember the impact our actions have on all of the lives around us.
 We hope some of these tips can help you protect our wild neighbors from harm caused by the human environment.